3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 • Interviews are conducted

-• The best hire is chosen (usually via manager decision)
+• The best hire is chosen, usually via manager decision

 • Employee onboarding is performed

-Again, this recruitment process will certainly fulfill the basic hiring needs, but the vulnerabilities and inefficiencies in this process make it almost unsustainable at an enterprise level.
+Again, this recruitment process will certainly fulfill the basic hiring needs, but the vulnerabilities and inefficiencies make it almost unsustainable at an enterprise level.
+To name but a few problems:

 • The steps in employee onboarding are vague and inconsistent between employees